First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Related Works

 \section{Related Works}

 \textbf{Self Improvement.} High-quality data obtained from human annotations has been shown to significantly boost the performance of LLMs across a wide range of tasks~\cite{hurst2024gpt,gpt-4-5-system-card,guo2025deepseek}.
 However, such high-quality annotated data may be exhausted in the future.
 This presents a substantial obstacle to the continual learning of advanced models.
-As a result, recent research has shifted toward self-improvement—leveraging data generated by the LLM itself without any external supervision~\cite{huang2022large,zhang2022toward,wu2024meta,mahan2024generative,dong2024self,tan2024iunderstandicreate,zhang2025right,zuo2025ttrl}.
-Several following works also explore unsupervised self-improvement in the multi-modal domain~\cite{gu2024infinity,deng2024enhancing,yu2024rlaif,zhao2024genixer,shi2025enhancing, zhang2025will}.
-Genixer~\cite{zhao2024genixer} firstly introduces a comprehensive self-improvement pipeline including data generation and filtering for SFT.
-STIC~\cite{deng2024enhancing} and SENA~\cite{tan2025beyond} construct preference data pairs for DPO~\cite{rafailov2024direct} in a fully self-supervised manner.
-In contrast to these approaches which are complex and hard to iterate, the key distinction is that our method leverages online reinforcement learning using GRPO~\cite{guo2025deepseek} at the post-training stage of MLLMs, which is more scalable, and supports continuous and iterative self-improvement without reliance on any external supervision.
+As a result, recent research has shifted toward self-improvement, leveraging data generated by the LLM itself without any external supervision~\cite{huang2022large,wu2024meta,mahan2024generative,dong2024self,zuo2025ttrl}.
+Several following works also explore self-improvement in the multi-modal domain~\cite{gu2024infinity,deng2024enhancing,yu2024rlaif,zhao2024genixer,shi2025enhancing, zhang2025will}.
+Genixer~\cite{zhao2024genixer} firstly introduces a self-improvement pipeline including complex data generation and filtering for SFT.
+STIC~\cite{deng2024enhancing} and SENA~\cite{tan2025beyond} construct preference data pairs for DPO~\cite{rafailov2024direct} in a self-supervised manner, focusing on enhancing perceptual capabilities.
+In contrast to these approaches which are complex and hard to scale, the key distinction is that our work leverages online reinforcement learning using GRPO~\cite{guo2025deepseek} with simple yet effective data synthesizing strategies at the post-training stage, which can be more scalable for self-improvement without reliance on any external supervision.
 In addition, none of these previous methods focus on multi-modal reasoning tasks, which are considered challenging for current models.